shimikano/kirby-typography/README.md

 ## 4 Configuration

-Use the `typography.settings` option in your `config.php` file to customize the PHP-Typography settings:
+Use the `typography.settings` option in your `config.php` file to customize the PHP-Typography settings.
+Note that the value is a callback *function* rather than a simple string value.

 ```php
 c::set('typography.settings' => function($settings) {